-Transport protocols Next steps A TLS certificate is required.
+Transport protocols Next steps TCP+TLS A TLS certificate is required.
 Do the following: a.
 Type an appropriate port number in the 'TCP port' field.
 Default is 6514. b.
 In the 'CA certificate' field, click Browse to select a TLS certificate.
 After importing the certificate, you may: Click Show to view its contents.
-TCP+TLS Click Remove to delete it if it is inappropriate. c.
-Determine whether to select the 'Allow expired and not yet valid certificates' checkbox.
+Click Remove to delete it if it is inappropriate.
+C. Determine whether to select the 'Allow expired and not yet valid certificates' checkbox.
 To always send the event message to the specified syslog server as long as a TLS certificate is available, select this checkbox.
-To prevent the event message from being sent to the specified syslog server when any TLS certificate in the selected certificate chain is outdated or not valid yet, deselect this checkbox.
+To prevent the event message from being sent to the specified syslog server when any TLS certificate in the selected certificate chain is outdated or not valid yet, decelect this TLS certificate in the selected certificate chain is outdated or not valid yet, deselect this checkbox.